ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

-# Know Your Rights — Design Decisions
+# Know Your Rights: Design Decisions

 Everything below was decided deliberately.
 Where something is still open it says so.
 Where a decision has a reason that is not obvious, the reason is written